Letian-Wang/Server-Policy/README.md

 The protocol includes usage scheduling, remote control of the server, several rules to follow, and a detailed tutorial on the use of ssh.

 #### 1. When you plan to use the server, you'll need to check and schedule on the [Server Availability Sheet](https://docs.google.com/spreadsheets/d/1SJabt0CI8YMfprissTm2YH9iNwee4MdWShxkVchYhOw/edit?usp=sharing):
-            1. Sign your name and highlight the intensity of resource consumption.
+            1. Sigh up: sign your name and highlight the intensity of resource consumption.
-                Green means you're doing some light jobs that do not compete on the resources with other users.
+                Green means you're doing some light-load jobs, so that others are allowed to do light-load tasks simultaneously.
-                Red means the load is intense and do not recommend simultaneous usage.
+                Red means your task is load-intense and do not recommend simultaneous use from other users.

-            2. If there is already someone else occupying the time slot:
+            2. Check: If there is already someone else occupying the time slot:
                 When the slot is green, you can append your name in the sheet and do some light jobs on the server.
 But high-intensity work is not recomended.
                 When the slot is red, you're not recommended to use the server at the same time. you can schedule a late time or coordinate with the current user if you're in hurry.